WebAssembly/wasi-keyvalue/keyvalue-handle-watch.md

 <p>Data consistency in a key value store refers to the gaurantee that once a
 write operation completes, all subsequent read operations will return the value that was written.</p>
-<p>The level of consistency in batch operations can vary depending on the
+<p>The level of consistency in batch operations is <strong>eventual consistency</strong>, the same
-implementation.
+with the readwrite interface.
 This interface does not guarantee strong consistency, meaning that if a write operation completes, subsequent read operations may not return the value that was written.</p>
 <hr />
 <h3>Types</h3>